ConceptaNjolima/MyTNTResources/Week 2/[ENG2.6]Branching, merging, and merge conflicts.md

     2. Before attempting to merge, make sure any work in progress is either committed or merged.
 If you need to `git merge --abort` this will prevent you from loosing changes.
     3. Take a minute (or several) to understand the conflict.
 This will help you pick a solution to resolve the conflict.
     4. Decide what code should be included in master after the merge.
-    6. Fetch from master and pull intro your branch frequently to stay in sync.
+    5. Fetch from master and pull intro your branch frequently to stay in sync.

-### Try it: clone repo, make branch, merge changes (30 minutes)

-1. Spend the rest of time practicing and exploring Git.
-2. Try - Adding your name and alias
-     * Clone TNT repository
+    6. Plan the work.
+Breakdown who is working on what and what may conflict.

+3. Using Source Tree
+    1. Source Tree is a tool that shows repository history and actions visually.
+    2. It has quick commands to branch and merge.
+    3. **To-DO: add source tree demo**

-     * Create a branch and add your name and alias to the txt file
+### Try it: add name and favorite food to the list (20 minutes)

-     * Save, stage, and commit your change
-     * Checkout to master and merge branch into master
-     * Pull changes
-     * Push changes
-     * Look at the changes in GitHub, check out the branches and commits
-     * Look at the changes in SourceTree, check out the branches and commits
-     * Look at the source control tab in VS Code, check out the file diffs
-3. By the end of the lesson you should have a repository that shows a history of changes, branches, merges.
-4. If you get stuck or discover something cool, share it with a neighbor.
+1. Together we're going to create a whole bunch of merge conflicts.
+2. Clone the NameandFavFood repository.
+3. Create a branch named using Source Tree "firstnameLastInitial", for example "MichaelS".
+4. Make a change adding your name, favorite food to the list.
+"Michael, soft pretzels".
+5. Commit the change to your branch.
+6. Make a pull request with the changes.
+7. Merge the branch and resolve the merge conflicts.
+    * Be mindful not to delete other people's response
+    * You may have to deal with merge conflicts more than once through this process.
+8. Delete your branch when you're done

+### Regroup and review (10 minutes)

+1. Take a look at the repository commit history, look at all the changes!
+2. At branches or pull requests outstanding?
+3. Poll the room - what made this difficult?
+What helped?

 ## Stretch